camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ## Create the Database Schema

 By default, the database schema is automatically created in an H2 database when the engine starts up for the first time.
-If you do not want to use the H2 database, you first have to create a database schema for the Camunda Platform.
-The Camunda Platform distribution ships with a set of SQL create scripts that can be executed by a database administrator.
+If you do not want to use the H2 database, you have to

-The database creation scripts are reside in the `sql/create` folder:

-`$WILDFLY_DISTRIBUTION/sql/create/*_engine_$PLATFORM_VERSION.sql`
-`$WILDFLY_DISTRIBUTION/sql/create/*_identity_$PLATFORM_VERSION.sql`

-There is an individual SQL script for each supported database.
-Select the appropriate script for your database and run it with your database administration tool. (e.g., SqlDeveloper for Oracle).
+* Create a database schema for the Camunda Platform yourself.
+* Install the database schema to create all required tables and default indices using our [database schema installation guide]({{< ref "/installation/database-schema.md" >}}).

 When you create the tables manually, then you can also configure the engine to **not** create tables at startup by setting the `isAutoSchemaUpdate` property to `false` (or, in case you are using Oracle, to `noop`).
 In WildFly, this is done in the `standalone.xml`, located in the `$WildFly_DISTRIBUTION\server\WildFly-$VERSION\standalone\configuration\` folder.

-{{< note title="Heads Up!" class="info" >}}
-If you have defined a specific prefix for the entities of your database, then you will have to manually adjust the `create` scripts accordingly so that the tables are created with the prefix.
-{{< /note >}}

 ## Create a Datasource